 Things to do

 Of course, other attractions will capture your imagination in the big smoke as well.
 One, in particular, being the ever beckoning call of the West and London’s theatre district.
-Don’t think it’s all about big budget musicals either as there are plenty of London theatre options to choose from, including some real original gems such as Dust.
+Don’t think it’s all about big budget musicals either as there are plenty of London theatre options to choose from, including classics such as Mamma Mia but also some real original gems such as Dust.

 Alternatively, if you would like to engage in something both active an educational, but also slighting odd and thrilling, why not take the Ripper walk in East London?
 There you will be able to visit all of the places where the famous serial killer did his foul ‘work’ as well as learn about how the jurisdiction issues of the police caused problems in his capture.
 Some walks also offer dramatic projected reactions of the action as well.
 Just to make it even more terrifying!